VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-10-25 Meeting Notes.md

 | 3 | 13 | 14 | 11 | 10 |

 **My Take on the Results:**
 Seeing that the sensor wasn’t very accurate, I tried testing if at least 90 degree turns were accurate.
-If they were, I could just reset the gyro sensor every 90 degree turn to retain accuracy.
+If they were, I could just reset the gyro sensor every turn to retain accuracy.

 | Trial | 90 Degree Turn - Error |
 | --- | --- |